Oladipo Agboluaje

 Oladipo Agboluaje (born 1968) is a British-Nigerian playwright.
 He was born in Hackney and educated in Britain and Nigeria, studying theatre arts at the University of Benin.
 He later wrote a doctoral thesis at the Open University on West and South African drama.

+Oladipo has taught at several universities including Goldsmiths, University of London, City University, London Met University, and the University of Greenwich.
+He is the course director of the Black British Theatre and Performance programme at the British American Drama Academy (BADA) in London.

+Oladipo has served on the boards of Oval House (now Brixton House) and Soho Theatre.
+He was the 2019 writer in residence of the National Theatre, London.
+He is also the treasurer of the African Theatre Association, and a member of the editorial board of their journal, African Performance Review.